-Hyundai calls the Santa Cruz a “Sport Adventure Vehicle,” but I’m not sure what that means because it’s obviously an El Camino for the 21st Century.
+Hyundai calls the Santa Cruz a “Sport Adventure Vehicle,” but it’s obviously an El Camino for the 21st Century.
 It’s the mullet of automobiles: business in the front and a pickup in the back.

 Here’s everything else you need to know about the new 2022 Hyundai Santa Cruz, from the release date to price and gas mileage.